Mercedes-Benz: Electric cars

 Our electric vehicles will be built in six plants on three continents.
 We address every market segment: from the smart fortwo seater to the large SUV.
 The battery is the key component of e-mobility.
 As batteries are the heart of our electric vehicles we put a great emphasis on building them in our own factories.
 With our global battery network, we are in an excellent position: As we are close to our vehicle plants we can ensure the optimal supply of production.
 In case of a short-term high demand in another part of the world our battery factories are also well prepared for export.
 The electric initiative of Mercedes-Benz Cars is right on track.
 Our global production network is ready for e-mobility.
 We are electrifying the future.

 After Audi declared that it would cut more than 9,000 jobs by 2025, the owner of Mercedes-Benz announced that the company will shed around 10,000 jobs worldwide to focus on electric cars.

-In January 2021, Mercedes-Benz revealed its new electric SUV, the EQA, which will have a range of 426 kilometres and will be on sale in Europe starting 4 February.
+In January 2021, Mercedes-Benz revealed its new electric SUV, the EQA, which will have a range of 426 kilometres and be on sale in Europe starting 4 February.